Abdulmuiz44/Nava/README.md

 ### Memory Issues on Vercel

-The configuration allocates 3GB memory.
-If you need more:
+The configuration is optimized for Vercel Hobby plan (2GB limit).
+For Pro plan:

 1. Upgrade your Vercel plan
 2. Adjust `vercel.json`: